alan-turing-institute/ModMon/validation_scripts/guidance.md

 ```bash
 python model_setup.py path/to/model
 ```
-3. Running this for the first time imports reference results/metrics from when the analyst ran their model on test data (`prediction_metrics.csv`):
+3. Running this for the first time imports reference results/metrics from when the analyst ran their model on test data (`metrics.csv`):
 ```bash
 python import_model_results.py path/to/model
 ```